Skip to content

 Why do you need my SSN?

-We are on your side and only ask for what is necessary.
-Just like a bank, the government requires your Social Security Number (SSN) when opening up a brokerage account.
-This is for tax purposes and identification.
-We are required to collect this to comply with all legal & regulatory requirements, ensuring that your investments are properly reported and managed.
+This is for tax purposes and identification only.
+We are legally mandated to collect this in order to comply with all regulatory laws, ensuring that your investments are properly reported and managed.
 This information is securely encrypted and stored, safeguarding your sensitive data.

 What’s a “dividend?”
 How do they work with Grifin?

-When you buy stock in a public company, sometimes that company will pay you just for owning their stock.
-When you invest in a company through Grifin, any dividends earned are processed by Alpaca, our brokerage provider.
-The dividend payout is directly deposited into your brokerage account as cash.
+When you invest in a company through Grifin, any dividends you earn are processed by our brokerage providers (Alpaca Securities LLC and Apex Clearing Corporation) and are paid out directly into your Grifin account in cash every 3 months!
 This means you'll see the returns on your investments as the companies you've invested in distribute dividends.

 What does “long term” mean when it comes to investing?